janeAnezi/c8Project/README.md

 - JavaScript: Programming language used for frontend logic.
 - HTML/CSS: Markup and styling languages for structuring and styling the UI.
 - Local Storage: Used to store and retrieve points for each user.
+- API: A food api may analyze recipe costs and nutritional values,classify foods into allergens,compute meal plans, etc. Spoonacular food and recipe api is the only API you will ever need.
+Its effficient and reliable,

 ## Languages, Framework and Tools